pavel-aramyan

 Consider the evolution of communication in project management: traditionally, a hierarchical structure limits direct interaction across different levels.
 PPM, however, enables direct and fluid communication across all team members, leveraging technology for broader collaboration.
 This method not only enhances project transparency but also encourages contributions from various departments, such as marketing insights beneficial to accounting or design tips that can aid marketing strategies.
 By centralizing data in a cloud-based system, you get easy access to historical project information, facilitating informed decision-making and promoting a self-sufficient approach among team members.

-2. Project portfolios reduce project risks and enhances project productivity
+2. Project portfolios reduce project risks and enhance project productivity

 3. Utilizing project portfolios minimizes project overruns